caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 If a property has two accessor methods, they do not have to have the same access level.

-You cannot modify the access level of the values of enum types or the members of interfaces.
+You cannot modify the access level of the values of enum types.
 Officially they always default to `public`, but in practice they effectively default to the access level of the containing type (which has to be either `public` or `internal`).
-When a class or struct implements an interface, the implementing members' access level must match the type's access level.
+Before C# 8, you could not modify the access level of interface members, and when a class or struct implemented an interface the implementing members' access level had to match the type's access level.

 Access levels are checked at both compile time and run time, but do not guarantee secrecy.
 Under default circumstances, if a piece of code has a reference to an object, it can examine any member of that object and call any method on it, whatever the access level, using reflection techniques.
 This can be restricted using the Code Access Security feature of .NET Framework, but this is rarely used and is not available in .NET (or .NET Core).